CatsAreGood1337/Discord-nuke-bot/README.md

 - [x] For spamming channels
 - [ ] For spamming @everyone everywhere
 - [ ] For deleting everything
+- [ ] For rickrolling with random links
 ##### Make:
 - [x] The bot invisible